Call for a FREE Evaluation

 The ERISA law generally precludes a claim of bad faith against the insurance company.
 However, when the benefits replacing your income are on the line, it is in your best interest to consult an experienced lawyer who can investigate the circumstances surrounding your claim and take action on your behalf.

 Denied Benefits?
-Contact the Karl Truman Law Office for Your ERISA Claim Review
+Contact the Karl Truman Law Office for Your Free ERISA Claim Review

-Nobody plans to suffer from an injury or illness that prevents them from working.
-If you are unable to work, however, it is only reasonable that you have access to your employer-sponsored long-term disability benefits.
-Unfortunately, your employer, their insurance company, or both parties may deny the benefits you are rightfully owed, delay your claim, or engage in other misconduct.
+If an injury or illness prevents you from work, you shouldn’t have to fight to get the long-term disability benefits you deserve.
+But sadly, your employer, their insurance company, or both parties may deny the benefits you are rightfully owed, delay your claim, or engage in other misconduct.

 You can count on the Karl Truman Law Office to provide qualified assistance with filing your claim, launching an appeal, and all aspects of the process.
 We are proud to offer a 30-Day Satisfaction Guarantee, meaning that if you aren’t 100% satisfied with our representation within 30 days of hiring us, you can walk away without owing us anything.